Primary Advisor/Dissertation Chair

 Ethnography, Interview, Observation

 Yamashita, Kazusa, "Valuing Multilingualism: Differences In Perceptions Of Students In World Language Classes Versus Students In ESL" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4364.